-Marinara sauce is an Italian sauce made with tomatoes, garlic, herbs, and olive oil.
-It is usually served with pasta or used as a topping or dipping sauce.
+Marinara sauce is a classic Italian tomato sauce made with tomatoes, garlic, herbs, and olive oil.

 How to Make Marinara Sauce

-- Heat Oil: In a medium saucepan, warm olive oil over medium heat.
+- Warm olive oil in a medium saucepan over medium heat.

-- Cook Vegetables: Sauté onion and garlic until lightly browned, about 5 minutes.
+- Cook the onion and garlic until soft and lightly golden.

-- Finish: Stir in basil and lemon juice 5 minutes before the sauce is done.
+- Stir in basil and lemon juice near the end of cooking.

 Tips and Variations